dojo/docs/dojo/has.rst

 Dojo Core and Dijit modules make use of ``dojo/has`` feature detection.
 There are still a number of DojoX projects that continue to use ``dojo.isXXX`` user agent sniffing.
 This conversion is an ongoing process.

-``dojo/has`` can be used a loader plugin with a ternary conditional expression so that modules can be loaded conditionally.
+``dojo/has`` can be used as a loader plugin with a ternary conditional expression so that modules can be loaded conditionally.

 The basic tests defined within the ``dojo/has`` module can be enhanced with other modules registering additional